vircabading/Algos/220808-tower-breakers/README.md

 Let Player 1 remove 3.
 Now the towers are 3 and 6 units tall.

 Player 2 matches the move.
 Now the towers are both 3 units tall.
 Now Player 1 has only one move.

 Player 1 removes 2 pieces leaving 1.
 Towers are 1 and 2 units tall.
 Player 2 matches again.
 Towers are both 1 unit tall.

-Player  has no move and loses.
+Player 1 has no move and loses (1 % 0 = undefined).
 Return 2.
 ```

 ```